aaronjfisher/mcr-supplement/README.md

 After installing the above packages, users can run code from the directories contained here.

 * *simulations* - contains code to generate the polynomial classifier example in our paper.
 Run time ~1-3 minutes.
 * *propublica-analysis* - contains code to generate our applied results.
-The data file used in this analysis was downloaded from the "compas-scores-two-years.csv" file, at [https://github.com/propublica/compas-analysis](https://github.com/propublica/compas-analysis/tree/bafff5da3f2e45eca6c2d5055faad269defd135a).
+The data file used in this analysis was downloaded from the "compas-scores-two-years-violent.csv" file, at [https://github.com/propublica/compas-analysis](https://github.com/propublica/compas-analysis/tree/bafff5da3f2e45eca6c2d5055faad269defd135a).
 Run time ~1-3 hours.